 Though surgery is usually the main treatment approach for soft tissue sarcoma, radiation treatments may also be used before (neoadjuvant therapy) or following surgery (adjuvant therapy).

 Advanced radiation treatment for soft tissue sarcoma

-We also use advanced treatments and high-tech radiation delivery methods to maximize the effect of soft tissue sarcoma radiation therapy, while minimizing side effects caused by damage to surrounding healthy tissues.
+We also use advanced treatments and high-tech radiation delivery methods to enhance the effect of soft tissue sarcoma radiation therapy, while reducing side effects caused by damage to surrounding healthy tissues.